 This Coastal and Marine Management Plan (CMMP) provides the strategic direction for the management of marine and coastal Crown land that is managed by the Borough of Queenscliffe.
-The purpose of the CMMP is to describe how the Borough will manage designated areas of marine and coastal Crown land, working in partnership with Wadawurrung Traditional Owners, partner agencies and stakeholders.
+The CMMP describes how the Borough will manage marine and coastal Crown land, working in partnership with Wadawurrung Traditional Owners, partner agencies and stakeholders.